wendyverdonk93/docs/content/integration-team/connectjs.md

 <script src="https://devpay.multisafepay.com/js/connect.js"></script>
 ```

-When the order and the json are created, the setting for ConnectJS must be included under the payment_options as show in this example:
+When the order and the JSON are created, the setting for ConnectJS must be included under the payment_options as show in this example:
 ```
 {
   "type": "redirect",